-(3) A commodity market, a clearing house or any person aggrieved by any direction given under subsection (1) may, within one month after he is notified of the direction, appeal to the High Court.
+(3) A commodity market, a clearing house or any person aggrieved by any direction given under subsection (1) may, within one month after he is notified of the direction, appeal to the General Division of the High Court.

-(4) Notwithstanding the lodging of an appeal under subsection (3), any direction of the Board given under this section shall continue to have force and effect until such time as the High Court makes a decision on the appeal.
+(4) Notwithstanding the lodging of an appeal under subsection (3), any direction of the Board given under this section shall continue to have force and effect until such time as the General Division of the High Court makes a decision on the appeal.